mattburtnz07/Udacity-Predictive-Analytics-for-Business-Coursework/README.md

 This project involves conducting time-series analysis using monthly sales data to help with business planning.
 This was done using ETS and ARIMA models in Alteryx.

 6: Project 6 - Capstone - Combining Predictive Techniques
 This is the capstone project of the course and involves bringing all of the skills learned in the course together using Alteryx and Tableau.
+It involves using clustering and segmentation, classification and forecasting for the purpose of predicting sales across new stores in a business.
+First KMeans clustering was used to segment the stores into similar clusters.
+Next, classification was used to assign new cluster labels to the businesses new stores.
+Finally, ETS and ARIMA models were used to forecast future sales across the stores.
+As well as forecasting future sales, Tableau was used to visualise this data.

 7: Graduation Certificate.pdf